sergio-sanz-rodriguez/custom_python_functions/README.md

 This repository is a collection of custom functions for data science and machine learning.

+## Model_evaluation.py

+This file include a set of functions for training, cross-validation, prediction, and valuation of machine learning models.

 To use these functions, add the following lines to the beginning of the python notebook where the import command lines are:

 ```python